 (5) The CEO must give the applicant written notice of his or her decision under subsection (4) and written reasons for it.

-[Section 88G inserted by No. 49 of 2010 s.
+[Section 88G inserted: No. 49 of 2010 s.
 9.]

 88H.
 Review of CEO’s decision

 A person who is aggrieved by a decision made by the CEO under section 88G(4) may apply to the State Administrative Tribunal for a review of the decision.